jdharrisnz/html-squircle/README.md

 The `clipSquircle` and `bgSquircle` exports provide Apple-like default values to `curveLength` and `curveSharpness`, such that square elements will look like app icons.
 It also makes the default background white, with no stroke, and stroke width 1px.

-To create a pair of functions with defaults adhering to your own design system, use the `newSquirclers` export and supply it with your own preferences.
+To create functions with defaults adhering to your own design system, use the `newClipSquircler` and `newBgSquircler` exports and supply them with your own preferences.

 There is also the `getConstantCurveLength` export, which you can use as an input to the `curveLength` parameter to define a curve length in pixels that will not change in response to the